 A Bystander is a person who witnesses a bullying incident as an onlooker.
-At Holy Spirit School, we agree that, if you are a bystander who encourages bullying behaviours, or if you witness bullying and do not report the incident, your behaviour is considered to be bullying.
+At Holy Spirit School, we agree that, if you are a bystander who encourages bullying behaviours, or if you witness bullying and do not report the incident, your behaviour is bullying.